pgsleepy/ultimatexr.io-1/content/docs/multiplayer/technical-overview.md

 The UltimateXR network connectors are a small collection of components for each of the supported networking systems (FishNet, Mirror, NetCode, Photon...).
 They provide a common interface to send and receive the data required by UltimateXR to keep the components in sync during multiplayer sessions.
 The network connector components are created by the `UxrNetworkManager` whenever the user changes the active networking system.

-The soruce code for network connectors can be found under the directory at /Scripts/Networking/Integrations/Net.
+The source code for network connectors can be found under the directory at /Scripts/Networking/Integrations/Net.
 The Voice directory will contain the connectors for the voice-over-network SDKs.

 ![](/docs/multiplayer/media/technical-overview/Connectors.png)